marijnh/Eloquent-JavaScript/15_event.md

 pages)) with lots of animated images, people came up with some truly inspiring ways to use the language.

-One of these was the _mouse trail_—a series of images that would follow the mouse pointer as you moved it across the page.
+One of these was the _mouse trail_—a series of elements that would follow the mouse pointer as you moved it across the page.

 {{index "absolute positioning", "background (CSS)"}}